kurtanr/WiXInstallerExamples/04_PowerShellPreconditionCustomAction/README.md

                       Name="PowerShellVersion" />
     </Property>
 ```
-Aditionally, location of PowerShell.exe is also assigned to a property:
+Additionally, location of PowerShell.exe is also assigned to a property:
 ```xml
     <Property Id="POWERSHELLEXE">
       <RegistrySearch Id="POWERSHELLEXE"